Skip to main content

 When auto-discovery is enabled, Causely queries system.databases (excluding system, INFORMATION_SCHEMA, and information_schema) and starts a scraper for each discovered database.
 Discovery runs periodically to pick up newly created databases.

-If you are connecting through a proxy, set host to the proxy address and host_overwrite to the actual ClickHouse instance address:
+If you are connecting through a proxy, set host to the proxy address and host_overwrite to the actual ClickHouse instance hostname:

 --from-literal=host="my-proxy.example.com"